Australia report Using Datastudio Google Map

-Edit : 9 April 2020, Updated the report to use any suburb as a reference, I am using this formula to dynamically calculate the distance between two points
+Edit : 14 April 2020, Updated the report to load all the tags amenity in the world, I am using this formula to dynamically calculate the distance between two points

 Due to the COVID19 pandemic Google has made some public dataset free to query, one of them is openstreetmap, I thought it is an excellent opportunity to play with BigQuery GIS functions.

 Using the existing documentation, I come up with this Query which return all the geometries in a radius of 100 Km from an arbitrary point ( for some reason I choose Microsoft office building in Brisbane as a reference) and with a tag =amenity

 params AS (